-Happy Holidays!
-December brings with it snow (for some), family, and parties, but remember to grab some hot cocoa during this winter month and relax when you can.
+December 2016 brings with it snow (for some), family, feasts, and fun, but remember to grab some hot cocoa during this winter month and relax when you can.

 Christmas is coming, the geese are getting fat,

 Please to put a penny in the old man’s hat;